Entry Point Script Validation Error Reference

 Occurs:

-This error may be displayed if you edit a script file that is attached to an existing script record to use a different script type interface from what it previously used, and a different @NScriptType value.
+This error may occur if you edit a script file that is attached to an existing script record to use a different script type interface from what it previously used, and a different @NScriptType value.

 Correction:

-To avoid this problem, make your changes in a script file that is not already associated with a script record.
+To avoid this error, make your changes in a script file that isn't already associated with a script record.
 Then create a new script record based on the updated script file.

 Other Notes: